Related ToolsJetbrains Ai AssistantGithub CopilotClaudeCursor

 What is JetBrains AI Assistant?

-What makes JetBrains AI Assistant different from GitHub Copilot or Cursor?
-The IDE integration runs deeper.
-It doesn’t just see your current file — it understands your entire project’s semantic structure.
+What makes it different from GitHub Copilot or Cursor is that the IDE integration runs deeper - it does not just see your current file, it understands your entire project’s semantic structure.
 For Java/Kotlin developers especially, this produces noticeably better suggestions because IntelliJ already excels at understanding JVM code.

 AI Free vs Pro vs Ultimate: The Complete Breakdown